javaBin/ems-ios/README.md

 Crashlytics provides crash reporting.
 If you don't have a crashlytics account then add the CFLAG

     -DDO_NOT_USE_CRASHLYTICS=1

+Parse.com provides push notification.
+If you don't have a parse.com account then add the CFLAG

+    -DDO_NOT_USE_PARSE=1

 Note that this will also remove most debug logging - since that goes thru Crashlytics CLS_LOG (so that we get the logging alongside the crashlogs when reported).